TRACE: Capability-Targeted Agentic Training: Experiments

 \textbf{Capability Training vs. Prompt Optimization.} We evaluate the need for dedicated training versus injecting capability descriptions into the prompt optimized with GEPA.
-As shown in Tables~\ref{tab:main_tb_results} and~\ref{tab:toolsandbox}, GEPA outperforms the base model and training baselines on \tbench{} (overall pass rate) and \tsb{} (mean similarity).
-However, it underperforms compared to training a single capability on \tbench{} and \tool{} with all 4 capabilities on both benchmarks.
+As shown in Tables~\ref{tab:main_tb_results} and~\ref{tab:swe_results}, GEPA improves over the base model on both \tbench{} (overall pass rate) and \swe{} (Pass@1).
+However, it underperforms compared to training a single capability and \tool{} with all capabilities on both benchmarks.
 This demonstrates that while prompting capability instructions is helpful, explicitly training the model to exercise those capabilities is necessary for stronger performance.